RTradeLtd/Temporal/tns/README.md

     "records": {
         "public_key": "Qm...C",
         "name": "website",
-        "meta_data": "signed value of 2, and any other data" },
+        "meta_data": "signed value of 2 which was signed by Qm...B, and any other data" },
     "record_names_to_public_keys": "website -> Qm...C""
 }